dart-lang/dartdoc/README.md

       * `%l%`:  Line number
   * **warnings**:  Specify otherwise ignored or set-to-error warnings to simply warn.
 See the lists of valid warnings in the command line help for `--errors`, `--warnings`, and `--ignore`.

-In general, paths are relative to the directory the dartdoc_options.yaml the option is defined in and should be specified as POSIX paths.
-Dartdoc will convert POSIX paths automatically on Windows.

 Unsupported and experimental options: